 In a smart city, even whole buildings are intelligent: the Bosch Connected Building Platform is a cloud-based solution which analyzes data from building equipment and sensors.
 Amongst other things, this includes air quality and the presence of people.
 The platform therefore provides the basis for efficient facility management — machinery can be proactively maintained.
 What’s more, the building solution enables a smarter utilization of space and work stations.
 In offices with flexible work stations for example, employees can quickly find a free desk.
 Altogether, the collected data therefore all plays a part in optimizing processes and procedures.

 Finding a parking space as quickly as possible

 Community-based parking is a connected solution by which Bosch helps car drivers find a suitable parking space as quickly as possible.
 The concept: cars driving past a parking space recognize spaces via sensors, and connection hardware and drivers receive the parking space information in real-time.
 They are then quickly and easily navigated towards an empty space.

 Smart city means not only designing cities more meaningfully — both economically and ecologically — but above all it means people’s everyday lives are improved.
-The technologies that will solve the challenges of urbanization exist today so that the inhabitants of many cities can enjoy the benefits long into the future.
-With a broad portfolio of smart city solutions to help achieve this, Bosch’s vision to make urban living spaces more intelligent and connected is an important one.
+The technologies that will solve the challenges of urbanization and infrastructure exist today so that the inhabitants of many cities can enjoy the benefits long into the future.
+With a broad portfolio of smart city concepts and sustainable solutions to help achieve this, Bosch’s vision to make urban living spaces more intelligent and connected is an important one.